SAY WHAT YOU SEE® Handbook—NAPPA Gold Winner!

 • Bonnie,

-The book is up now!
+The book is back up now!
 Thank you for your interest and for letting me know how you found me.
 Rachel’s Hands Free Mama blog is great!
 I’ve been helping her respond to readers’ comments for a number of years.

 When you get the chance to read the online handbook, please share it with your teacher friend and other friends.
 I hope you will find it useful in your volunteer efforts since it’s all about making these important skills practical.
 Please leave me a comment to tell me if it helps.
 And this time, I should be able to reply in a more timely manner.